City of Dublin to Hold Trick-or-Treat from 6 to 8 p.m. on Monday, October 31, 2022

 - Let parents check your treats before you eat them.

-- Never eat unwrapped candy, opened candy or fruit given to you on Halloween.
+- Never eat unwrapped candy, opened candy or fruit or homemade treats given to you on Halloween.

 - Make sure your child eats dinner before setting out.

 - Children should always carry spare change or a cell phone to call home, if necessary.

 - When buying costumes, look for flame retardant material.